somnath060596/CICD1/README.md

 •	Deploys the application to AWS ECS
 Prerequisites
 Before you can use this pipeline, ensure you have the following set up:
-•	Jenkins: A Jenkins instance running with the necessary plugins installed (e.g., Docker Pipeline, AWS Sdk, Git, Pipeline AWS Steps, Maven).
+•	Jenkins: A Jenkins instance running with the necessary plugins installed (e.g., Docker Pipeline, AWS Sdk, SonarQube Scanner,Git, Pipeline AWS Steps, Maven).
 •	AWS Account: Access to an AWS account with the availability of an IAM user with appropriate permissions to use ECR and ECS.
 •	Access Key and Secret access Key for the above IAM Role
 •	GitHub Repository: The source code should be hosted on GitHub.
+•	SonarQube Sever URL and Credentials should be configured in the Manage Jenkins Section
 •	SonarQube: Setup for code quality analysis.

 Pipeline Overview